-- Flexible compensation offerings in Spain to support our employees' finances. - Private health insurance in countries such as Mexico, Chile, Uruguay, Spain, Italy, and Jordan.

-Work-life balance initiatives in all countries through:

-- Hybrid work scheme based on country and job conditions.
+- Flexible compensation offerings in Spain to support our employees' finances. - Private health insurance in countries such as Mexico, Chile, Uruguay, Spain, Italy, and Jordan. - Work-life balance initiatives in all countries through: - Hybrid work scheme based on country and job conditions.
 We encourage remote work when possible, reducing energy consumption from commuting and office operations. - Flexible hours based on country and job conditions.
-Employees can choose their start time between 8:00 and 9:00, adjusting their departure time between 17:00 and 18:00. - Paid half-day leave on the employee's birthday. - Maternity and paternity leave complementing the Social Security benefit to ensure 100% of the gross fixed monthly salary, provided that the gross fixed monthly salary exceeds the limit established by Social Security.

-- "Thinking of You" program, offered in all countries with measures such as: - Language classes.
-We offer individual lessons with a native teacher so that each employee has the opportunity to improve and practice their English and/ or any other language required to perform their duties. - Good Habitz platform.
+Employees can choose their start time between 8:00 and 9:00, adjusting their departure time between 17:00 and 18:00. - Paid half-day leave on the employee's birthday. - Maternity and paternity leave complementing the Social Security benefit to ensure 100% of the gross fixed monthly salary, provided that the gross fixed monthly salary exceeds the limit established by Social Security. - "Thinking of You" program, a virtual information platform that allows FRV members to access resources related to well-being, soft skills development, and suggestions for improving the work environment.
+This initiative seeks to foster a healthier and more collaborative work environment, providing tools for the personal and professional growth of our employees.
+Offered in all countries with measures such as: - Language classes.
+We offer individual lessons with a native teacher so that each employee has the opportunity to improve and practice their English and/or any other language required to perform their duties.

+• Good Habitz platform.
 We are committed to providing accessible and effective learning opportunities.
 This platform offers a wide range of courses tailored to enhance skills across various departments and functions.